vuxcode/pr1-project-emwiggins/README.md

 > Write a clear user guide for how someone should use your program.

 It's a tic-tac-toe game.
-Two people take turns trying to get three in a row.
-You can see in console log (crt+shift+i) who won too.
+Two people take turns choosing a box to put their "X" or "O" in, trying to get three in a row.
+The first one that gets three in a row wins.
+Vertically, horizontally or diagonally.
+You can also see in console log (ctrl+shift+i) who won.